School Workshops

 Many of those seeking refuge in our country have had to show enormous courage.
 In making the decision to abandon their homes and all they know in the face of unimaginable danger.
 In undertaking long and perilous journeys in search of safety.
 In adapting to new ways of life – and, often, learning a new language.
 And it’s up to us, too, to show courage in return: the courage to welcome people into our communities, the courage to value what they bring and the courage to share our hearts.

-Refugee Week Rhymes: The Courage to be Kind comprises workshops in which pupils explore the notion and power of courage through age-appropriate drama-based techniques, then craft collaborative ballads, acrostic poems and cinquaines focusing on:
+Refugee Week Rhymes: The Courage to be Kind comprises workshops in which pupils explore the notion and power of courage through age-appropriate drama-based techniques, then craft collaborative ballads, acrostic poems and cinquains focusing on:

-- The Courage to be Kind (EYFS – Year 2/P1 – P3, ballads)
+- The Courage to be Kind (EYFS – Year 2/P1 – P3 / Junior Infants – First Class, ballads)

-- The Courage to Share (Years 3 & 4/P4 & P5, acrostic poems)
+- The Courage to Share (Years 3 & 4/P4 & P5 / Second -Third Class, acrostic poems)

-- The Courage to Understand (Years 5 & 6/P6 & P7, cinquaines).
+- The Courage to Understand (Years 5 & 6/P6 & P7/Fourth – Fifth Class, cinquains)

 Refugee Week Rhymes: The Courage to be Kind can accommodate the whole of up to a two-form entry school in a single day, opening with an assembly at which a member of our team supports the children in dissecting what we mean by “courage” – and shares a relevant poem.
 If time allows, we can include a second assembly, too – during which classes perform their poems.
 It’s also possible to deliver longer workshops to fewer classes – and these longer workshops would see children writing some of their own individual poems.
 Whichever option you choose, though, we will send you designed and illustrated versions of all the work.